ykryzhanovskyi/configs/processes/vote-proposal.md

 #### 2. Initiate on-ledger vote

 - Use the SV UI or corresponding SV app API to create the on-ledger vote.
-- Include a clear and consistent vote description matching the proposal.
+- Include a clear and consistent vote summary that is either a copy of or an edited version of the abstract in the CIP text.
-- Immediately upon opening the vote, send a notification email to:
+- Immediately upon opening the vote proposal, send a notification email to:
   - `supervalidator-announce@lists.sync.global`

   This email must include:
-  - A summary of the proposal
+  - A summary of the vote proposal
   - The contract ID to the on-ledger vote
   - Any relevant context or supporting links
 - [Optional] Announce the vote in `#supervalidator-ops` on Slack.